TommyGymer/Flight-Sim/Analysis.md

 ![[ms-flight-sim.jpg]][image from "Rock Paper Shotgun"](https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.rockpapershotgun.com%2Fall-341-photorealistic-cities-in-microsoft-flight-simulator-2020&psig=AOvVaw2-aPVRGJ0CPWs3C3HYoOUM&ust=1636021274292000&source=images&cd=vfe&ved=0CAsQjRxqFwoTCKj1par8-_MCFQAAAAAdAAAAABAE)
 - Range of very detailed aircraft models available
 - Highly detailed environment
-- Unresonably accurate physics and weather
+- Unreasonably accurate physics and weather
-- Use of Windows libraries allows wide range of input device compatability
+- Use of Windows libraries allows wide range of input device compatibility

 ### Features
 ---
-- Premade models available
+- Pre-made models available
 - Tools to make new models
 - Loading these models
 - Animation of these models with the input
-- Compatability with a number of input devices (including keyboard and mouse)
+- Compatibility with a number of input devices (including keyboard and mouse)
 - Accurate physics while maintaining performance
-- Resonable environment
+- Reasonable environment

-### Implementaion
+### Implementation
 ---
 - OpenGL based rendering with C++/C#
-- Using prebaked physics to remove the need for real time CFD
+- Using pre-baked physics to remove the need for real time CFD
 - GLFW input (or XInput for extra compatibility) API
 - Models stored and loaded from a custom file format

 #### Limitations of implementation
 - Fairly resource intensive due to the full frame rate rendering
-- Prebaked physics will be slightly inaccurate compared to a real time CFD simulation
+- Pre-baked physics will be slightly inaccurate compared to a real time CFD simulation
 -

 ### Hardware requirements
 ---
 - Capable of running an OpenGL application at a usable frame rate
-- A compatable controller
+- A compatible controller

 ### Brief
 ---
 - Realistic flight performance of aircraft
 - Can be controlled with a variety of different input devices
-- Runs at least 30fps, prefereably more than 60fps
+- Runs at least 30fps, preferably more than 60fps
-- Runs with sufficient resolusion to allow easy control of a distance aircraft
+- Runs with sufficient resolution to allow easy control of a distance aircraft
 - Included or built in tools to make new aircraft models